ADVERTISING AT CURTAINUP

 Barrow Street Theater

 The comedy by Jonathan Tolins, directed by Stephen Brackett, featuring Michael Urie had a sold-out much extended run at the Rattlestick Theater.
-As of June it moved into the Barrow Street Theater where it's now an open-ended run.
+As of June it moved into the Barrow Street Theater where it became an open-ended run, Urie left in March and Christopher J. Hankey took over-- and now closing 7/27/14.
 Tuesday to Friday at 7:30pm; Saturday & Sunday at 2:30 pm & 7:30pm.
 Tickets $75.What it's about: Alex More has a story to tell.
 A struggling actor in L.A., he takes a job working in the Malibu basement of a beloved megastar.
 One day, the Lady Herself comes downstairs to play.
 It feels like real bonding in the basement, but will their relationship ever make it upstairs?
 Our Review.
-Update: a changing of the guards as of March 18th-- Christopher J. Hanke takes over at Barrow Street, and Michael Urie akes the show on the road.

 Celebrity Autobiography: In Their Own Words